-The effective date of this MD&A is January 28, 2013.
+The effective date of this MD&A is March 1, 2013.

-This discussion focuses on key statistics from the audited consolidated financial statements for the year ended September 30, 2012 and pertains to known risks and uncertainties relating to the gold exploration and development and mining industry.
+This discussion focuses on key statistics from the condensed consolidated interim financial statements for the three months ended December 31, 2012 and pertains to known risks and uncertainties relating to the gold exploration and development and mining industry.
 This discussion should not be considered all-inclusive, as it excludes changes that may occur in general economic, political and environmental conditions.